dadleyy/twowaiyo/workspace/stickbot/README.md

 ## Stickbot

 This a [rust] application is the http-based web api backend for [twowaiyo], using a simple REST api to allow players to join, participate and leave games.
+The [emberjs] web-browser frontend is located at [github.com/dadleyy/oncore].

 #### Developing Locally